Cayman has a good selection of great cultural and educational programmes to help you settle in and meet new people.

 Gabrielle Wheaton gives private lessons in classical drawing and painting for the serious student or the casual hobbyist.
 Email: email@example.com or call (345) 517 3347 for more information.

 The National Trust offers traditional craft classes once a month.
 Crafts include thatch weaving, yoyo quilting and rag rugs.
 Reservation required.
-Visit www.nationaltrust.org.ky/events for the schedule of classes.
-They also offer a tour called Warden for the Day where you can discover firsthand what a typical day is like caring for our endangered blue iguanas as you work alongside our trained wardens.
-Get an insider’s experience which includes food collection, feeding and caring for the animals in their enclosures, as well as accompanying the wardens on one of their daily public tours where you will learn of the history and ultimate continuing success of the project.
-This tour is suitable for ages 18+.
-For more information or to book a corporate or private customised guided tour call (345) 749 1121 or email: email@example.com
+Visit http://www.nationaltrust.org.ky/events for the schedule of classes.
+For more information or to book a corporate or private customised guided tour call (345) 749 1121 or email: firstname.lastname@example.org

 3 Girls & a Kiln offers a wide selection of monthly art classes for all ages.
 Classes include clay decorating and glazing.
 Visit www.3girlsandakiln.com for more information.

-Cathy Church’s (Tel: (345) 949 7415) offers daily private underwater photography courses in the classroom and on shore dives.
+Cathy Church’s (Tel: (345) 949 7415) offers daily private above and underwater photography courses in the classroom and on shore dives for the underwater photographer.
 They also rent and sell a full range of underwater cameras that come with a free mini lesson.

 Cayman Drama Society